BAD TIMES/HNRC 300VH-001

 About Charles Robinson:

-Charles Robinson is the provost and a professor of history at the University of Arkansas.
+Charles Robinson is the Vice Chancellor for the Division of Student Affairs and a professor of history at the University of Arkansas.
 He received a Bachelor of Arts degree in history at the University of Houston, graduating with honors; a master's degree in history at Rice University and a Ph.D. in history at the University of Houston.
 Robinson has been a college professor for more than 20 years and served as vice chancellor of diversity and community prior to his current position.
 He has published four books: Dangerous Liaisons: Sex and Love in the Segregated South (University of Arkansas Press, 2003); Engaging Missouri: An Epic Drama of Love, Honor and Redemption across the Color Line ( iUniverse, 2007); Forsaking All Others: A True Story of Interracial Sex and Revenge in the 1880s South (University of Tennessee Press, 2010); and importantly for this Honors College Forum, Remembrances in Black: Personal Perspectives of the African American Experience at the University of Arkansas, 1940s- 2000s (University of Arkansas Press, 2010).
 Robinson has been invited by numerous universities and professional organizations to speak on a variety of topics.

 During his tenure at the University of Arkansas, Robinson has been awarded the Fulbright College Master Teacher Award, the Arkansas Alumni Distinguished Teacher Award, and the Student Alumni Board Teacher of the Year Award.
 Robinson has also been cited for excellence and inducted into the university’s Teaching Academy.
 In addition, he has been honored with student and community awards such as the Lonnie R. Williams Bridging Excellence Award by the Black Student’s Association, the Martin Luther King Jr. Lifetime Achievement Award by the Northwest Arkansas MLK Community Association, the Torchbearer Award by Alpha Phi Alpha Fraternity Inc., and the Honorary Alumni Award by the Black Alumni Society of the UA Alumni Association.